How to stream the 2018 Emmys online

 Stream the Emmy Awards online from Canada

-In 2018, CTV also offered a live stream of the event.
+CTV also offers a live stream of the event this year.
 To watch:

 - Use ExpressVPN to connect to a server in Canada

 - Sign in to your CTV account (you’ll need to select your TV service provider)